 Years went by and our friendship was likened to a dysfunctional marriage when I decided that I wanted to change careers and become a professional landlord.
 I asked my friend to help me manage one of my houses in exchange for a rent discount while I moved next door to start my growing community.
 This change was the beginning of the end.
 It signaled to him that I would not always be there in his life to help him survive.
 He was unable to manage his house and this began the process which eventually ended in my being discarded (even though I got him a job and is now currently working for my family).

 Throughout our friendship I was impressed by his ability to carry out instructions and hold others accountable as if the rules were Law written in black and white.
 He ingratiated himself to me and in return I looked out for him.
 I discounted his rent in exchange for looking after the house.
 I found ways to show my appreciation through small gifts, food, sharing my home in Austin, and providing a number of novel experiences.
 I wanted to share good experiences with these residents that my own older brother shared with me.
 I wanted to atone and repent for the bad experiences I doled out unto my own younger brother (who himself became a narcissist).
 This resident would tell me he often experienced shame, something I did not understand but decided not to push.
 I felt he was a person worthy of Love but since he could not give love he felt this shame.
 His concept of love was more pathological and was determined by how much supply a person was willing to give to him.
 Supply can be material such as money and gifts, or through attention and compliments.
 He was cheap and often sponged off his friends.
 Every once in awhile he would splurge on food.
 He rarely made financial contributions to friends unless there was something in it for himself.
 He possessed a gluttonous appetite and could eat food like he was a bottomless pit.
 He was shaped like a pear despite his fluctuations in weight his saggy boobed "dad-bod" was evidence of his gluttony.
-He was possessed by greed in things of body and mind.
+He was possessed by greed in things of body and mind, in other words, he was never satisfied.
 He enjoyed associations with prestige and power, yet did not work to support himself (in fact he survived on government unemployment income).
 This is probably where his sense of shame came from.
 He enjoyed the largest room in the house (while paying the least in rent), his position of authority over others in the community, and the mask of being competent despite never truly having accomplished anything.
 His parents bought his cars, bailed him out when he was in trouble; He never learned to fend for himself.

 He had been posing as a helper (of whom I offered compensation) whist I completed construction on my house, but I noticed that he grew disillusioned when things did not meet his lofty expectations.
 He was initially attracted to the prospect of helping me renovate the new home because I promised him it would my best remodel.
 It was for the record; however, due to budgetary constraints it did not measure up to his expectations.
 The cost and labor involved with items such as wooden stairs would have bankrupt me, so I decided to install carpet.
 He initially offered to pay for some of the cost to install wood stairs (since the other houses had them), but later changed his mind.
 He continued to grow impatient, entitled, and demanding like a petulant child, something I attributed to the pandemic's affect on mental distress.